thekolapo/about-me-template/README.md

 # about-me-template
-A one page "about me" template
+A simple one page "about me" template for personal websites.